MicrosoftDocs/microsoft-365-community/Community/document-lifecycle-scenarios.md

 ## Important Organizational Document

 Some documents are simply too important organizationally to arise informally.
 They also may require some organized and sometimes mandated processes.
-In this case, the document is generally created in s SharePoint Document Library with important, required metadata columns.
+In this case, the document is generally created in a SharePoint Document Library with important, required metadata columns.
 It may be moved through a process using a Power Automate flow for approvals or other important state changes.

 The goal with documents like this - perhaps a company policy or regulatory filing - is to ensure accuracy and adherence to all organizational constraints.